-- School Nurse or Health Services Coordinator will contact Crater Health District Epidemiologist for guidance and recommendations for school closure upon a confirmed diagnosis of COVID-19. - Nurses will assist the Health Department in contact tracing when needed. - Students or staff who have been in contact with a sick person should be informed and asked to stay home and self-monitor for symptoms.
-Seek Prince George Department of Health/Crater Health District Epidemiology for guidance. - If there is a confirmed case of Corona Virus in school, administrators should dismiss students and most staff for 2-5- days (Seek Crater Health District Epidemiology Guidance and Recommendations) - This initial short-term dismissal allows time for the local health officials to gain a better understanding of the COVID-19 situation impacting the school.
-The CDC states, "This allows

-- the local health officials to help the school determine appropriate next steps, including whether an extended dismissal duration is needed to stop or slow further spread." - A doctor's note is needed for return if diagnosed with COVID-19 or told to home isolate due to an exposure. - Longer term Dismissals (information below).
+- School Nurse or Health Services Coordinator will contact Crater Health District Epidemiologist for guidance and recommendations for school closure upon a confirmed diagnosis of COVID-19. - Nurses will assist the Health Department in contact tracing when needed. - Students or staff who have been in close contact with a person diagnosed with COVID-19 should be informed and asked to stay home and self-monitor for symptoms.
+(Seek Prince George Department of Health/Crater Health District Epidemiology for guidance). - Update: If there is a confirmed case of Corona Virus in school and the student or staff was in attendance during their infectious period, contract tracing and any recommendations will be completed in conjunction with the Crater Health District Epidemiologist for Guidance and Recommendations) - Any short-term or long term dismissals will be considered along with the guidance from the Crater Health District Epidemiologist. - A doctor's note is needed for return if diagnosed with COVID-19. - Longer term Dismissals (information below).

 IX.
-MAINTAIN HEALTHY OPERATIONS (PHASES I, II, III)
+MAINTAIN HEALTHY OPERATIONS

-- Implement flexible sick leave policies and practices (See Appendix J). - Prince George Health Services Coordinator will monitor absenteeism to identify any trends in employee or child absences due to illness, as this might indicate spread of COVID-19 or other illness. - o Staffing for outages will be done by each school building using ESS. - School back-up staff will have training to ensure continuity of operations. - School Nurse Coordinator is the designated person to be responsible for responding to COVID-19 concerns.
+o Implement flexible sick leave policies and practices (See Appendix J).

+- Prince George Health Services Coordinator will monitor absenteeism to identify any trends in employee or child absences due to illness, as this might indicate spread of COVID-19 or other illness. - Staffing for outages will be done by each school building using ESS. - o School back-up staff will have training to ensure continuity of operations. - School Nurse Coordinator is the designated person to be responsible for responding to COVID-19 concerns.
 This will be communicated to employees and staff. - Self-reporting for staff and families of COVID-19 symptoms should be done through each school nurse. - Notification of exposures and closures will be done by School Messenger email and voice mail.